Top Security Threats of Smartphones (2022)

 Cybercriminals often use email, text messages, and even voice calls to fool their targets into giving up a password, clicking on a link to download malware, or confirming a transaction—a practice known as phishing.
 “Phishing remains one of the most often-used and successful tricks that cybercriminals use to compromise victims,” Pargman says of this mobile security threat.
 To avoid falling for a phishing scam, you should always verify who is contacting you for your personal information.
 For example, Pargman recommends telling the caller claiming to be your bank that you’ll call back using the bank’s official phone number.
 You should also delete these texts immediately because they are likely scams.

-Beware of apps that promise to monitor the activity of your loved ones and children—in reality, they are “designed to allow extremely invasive digital surveillance through a smartphone,” Pargman says.
+Beware of apps that promise to monitor the activity of your loved ones and children—in reality, they are spyware which is “designed to allow extremely invasive digital surveillance through a smartphone,” Pargman says.
 Abusers can use these apps to read texts and emails, track the phone’s location, secretly listen to nearby conversations, and take pictures, among other activities.
 Even less insidious apps can still collect data about what you do on your smartphone, Pargman says.
 While making your phone impossible to track can be hard, it’s still quite possible to do it to a certain extent to ensure safety.
 He suggests avoiding apps that request a lot of permissions or any permission having to do with accessibility.
 “Those permissions give apps the ability to read the text in other apps or control other apps—that’s a lot of power that can be abused,” he explains.
 Watch out for these red flags someone is spying on your computer, too.